 The DeBakey Excellence in Research Awards are given on an annual basis in recognition of Baylor College of Medicine faculty who have made the most significant published scientific contribution to clinical or basic biomedical research during the past three years.

-The McNair Medical Institute at Baylor College of Medicine was established in 2007 to recruit talented scientists and physician-scientists from around the world to the Texas Medical Center.
+The McNair Medical Institute at Baylor College of Medicine, established in 2007, recruits talented scientists and physician-scientists from around the world to the Texas Medical Center.
 These McNair Scholars pursue collaborative and transformational research in the areas of breast and pancreatic cancer, juvenile diabetes and the neurosciences.

 Associations, Academies and Institutes

-The American Academy of Arts and Sciences is one of the country’s oldest societies and independent policy research centers.
-It recognizes exceptional scholars, leaders, artists and innovators and engages them in sharing knowledge and addressing challenges facing the world.
+The American Academy of Arts and Sciences, one of the country’s oldest societies and independent policy research centers, recognizes exceptional scholars, leaders, artists and innovators and engages them in sharing knowledge and addressing challenges facing the world.
 See Baylor faculty who are members of the AAAS.

 The Association of American Physicians is an honorific, elected society of America’s leading physician-scientists who exemplify the pinnacle of pioneering and enduring, impactful contributions to improve health.
-Currently, the association has more than 1,700 active members and approximately 600 emeritus and honorary members from the United States, Canada and other countries.
-View a listing of the Baylor AAP members.
+The association has more than 1,700 active members and approximately 600 emeritus and honorary members from the United States, Canada and other countries.
+See Baylor AAP members.

 The HHMI Investigator Program supports nearly 300 investigators, located at more than 60 research institutions across the United States, who are widely known for their scientific discoveries, their innovation and their success in pushing the bounds of knowledge in biomedical research.
 See Baylor HHMI investigators.

-The NAI was founded in 2010 to recognize and encourage inventors with patents issued from the U.S. Patent and Trademark Office, enhance the visibility of academic technology and innovation, encourage the disclosure of intellectual property, educate and mentor innovative students, and translate the inventions of its members to benefit society.
+The NAI, founded in 2010, recognizes and encourages inventors with patents issued from the U.S. Patent and Trademark Office, enhances the visibility of academic technology and innovation, encourages the disclosure of intellectual property, educates and mentors innovative students, and translates the inventions of its members to benefit society.
 The academy has 4,000 individual inventor members and Fellows spanning more than 250 institutions worldwide.
 Membership with the NAI is available through local university and non-profit research institute chapters only.
 Dr. Martin Matzuk was elected in 2016, Dr. Lynn Zechiedrich was elected in 2017 and Drs.
 Mary K. Estes, Bert O’Malley and Huda Zoghbi were elected in 2018.
 Dr. Qizhi (Cathy) Yao and Dr. Mehdi Razavi were elected in 2019.